Jan 24, 2022

 Keep in mind that there are two different WordPress platforms, namely WordPress.org and WordPress.com.
 It is important not to confuse both of them.

 WordPress.org is an open-source CMS.
 It is here where you can download the software and find plenty of free plugins and themes.
-It is also the one that you should choose if you want to create a website and have the ability to freely choose your own domain and sign up for a web hosting service.
+It is also the one that you should choose if you want to create a website and have the ability to freely choose your own domain (you can get ideas using a domain name generator) and sign up for a web hosting service.

 Meanwhile, WordPress.com is a self-hosted version of WordPress.
 While it is easier to use, there are some limitations of how freely you can manage your content.